 Once the rug is fully rag rugged, trim approximately 5mm (¼in) off the top of the rug to make the design look clearer.

-For more free projects check out our craft ideas for kids and free daily craft patterns which will help your creativity fly.
+We hope you’ve enjoyed learning how to make a rag rug!
+For more free projects check out our craft ideas for kids which will help your little ones creativity fly.
 Or for more soothing craft tutorials, how about our guides to how to make wax melts or how to make bath bombs?

 Bringing rag rugging up to date